Man-Thing: Publication history

 The Man-Thing received his own 10-page feature, again by Conway (with Morrow inking pencils by Howard Chaykin), in Adventure into Fear #10 (Oct.
 1972), sharing that anthology title with reprinted 1950s horror/fantasy stories.
 Steve Gerber, who would become the Man-Thing's signature writer, succeeded Conway the following issue, with art by Rich Buckler (Mayerik began with issue #13).
 The feature expanded to 15 pages with #12 (art by Jim Starlin), became 16 pages two issues later and reached the then-standard 19-page length of Marvel superhero comics with issue #15, at which point the series also went from bi-monthly to monthly.
 In Fear #11 (Dec.
 1972), p.
 11, Gerber created the series' narrative tagline, used in captions: "Whatever knows fear burns at the Man-Thing's touch!"

 After issue #19 (Dec.
 1973), the Man-Thing received a solo title The Man-Thing, which ran 22 issues (Jan.
 1974–Oct.
 1975).
 Following Morrow, the main series' primary pencillers were, successively, Val Mayerik, Mike Ploog, John Buscema, and Jim Mooney.
+A letter of comment about Fear #17 by future Swamp Thing writer Nancy A. Collins appeared in the second issue.